DoctorDatah/Indeed-Jobs-Alerts-And-Reporting_Via_Email/readme.md

 - **[`main.py`](app/main.py)**: Entry point for the application, handles initialization and starts the email fetching process.
 - **[`watchdog.py`](app/watchdog.py)**: Monitors and restarts the main script if it crashes.

+## Current Limitations
+- **Gmail Authentication**: The project uses OAuth for Gmail authentication.
+Since a personal Gmail account is used, domain-level delegation is not possible.
+This means that a service account, which would allow for more seamless and automated authentication, cannot be utilized.
+Instead, the user must manually authenticate using OAuth, which can be less convenient and requires periodic re-authentication.
+- **Docker Authentication**: Authenticating from Docker to an external browser has not been resolved.
+This limitation arises because the OAuth process typically involves opening a browser window for the user to log in and grant permissions.
+When running the application inside a Docker container, it is challenging to handle this browser-based authentication flow, which may cause issues when trying to authenticate Gmail from within Docker.
+As a result, running the application in a Docker container may not be fully supported at this time.

+## Ports to be Available
+- **Dashboard**: The Dash application runs on port `8050`.
+- **Main Application**: The main application runs on port `8080`.

 ## Future Improvements
 - **Multi-Source Support**: Extend the project to support multiple email sources and job posting formats.
 - **Enhanced Visualization**: Add more visualization options and interactive features to the dashboard.